wvwwvwwv/scalable-concurrent-containers/README.md

 assert!(visitor.next().is_none());
 ```

-Key-value pairs in a specific range can be scanned.
+A specific range of keys can be scanned.

 ```rust
 use scc::ebr::Barrier;